 TIG and MIG welding are two types of arc welding, using an inert gas and metal electrode as a shield from oxidation at very high temperatures.
-Both welding types are easy to learn, and the process of welding can be carried on all common resources.
+Both welding types are easy to learn, and the welding process can be carried on all common resources.

 What is the meaning of MIG welding?

-MIG in full means metal inert gas and is also called metal active gas or gas metal arc welding.
-It is a method of welding using the shielding gas, and consumable metal electrodes are utilized to cover the area of welding from atmospheric oxygen and any other contaminants.
-Initially, it was discovered originally for aluminum welding but later developed to weld any other aspects.
+MIG in complete means metal inert gas, also called metal active gas or gas metal arc welding.
+It is a method of welding using shielding gas, and consumable metal electrodes are utilized to cover the welding area from atmospheric oxygen and other contaminants.
+It was initially discovered for aluminum welding but later developed to weld any other aspects.
 MIG welding offers a faster welding rate than other processes of welding.

 MIG welding utilizes the electric arc to heat metals and joins the pieces together.
-In this welding, the electrode functions like a filler that is spent and is deposited on the destination of welding.
+In this welding, the electrode functions like a filler that is spent and deposited on the destination of welding.
 The task can either be semi-automatic or automatic.
-The major gas used for shielding is argon gas, and sometimes gets combined with carbon IV oxide on the surface.
+The primary gas used for shielding is argon, which sometimes gets combined with carbon IV oxide on the surface.

 What is the meaning of TIG welding?

 TIG stands for Tungsten Inert Gas welding.
-The electrode utilized in the weld is a tungsten electrode, and Argon is the only utilized gas.
-Although the overall mechanism of the process of welding is similar to MIG welding, TIG welding has a crucial difference in the filling.
+The electrode utilized in the weld is a tungsten electrode, and Argon is the only used gas.
+Although the overall mechanism of the welding process is similar to MIG welding, TIG welding has a crucial difference in the filling.
 Because the electrode is not consumable, the filler will be externally provided, or else, while welding thin metallic sheets, no padding is employed.

 In working, TIG welding is a process that is semi-automatic where the arc continues to get controlled by the foot pedal.
-This welding is employed when joining non-ferrous metals but can also be employed for iron alloys also.
+This welding is employed when joining non-ferrous metals but can also be used for iron alloys.

-Tungsten electrode is utilized to reduce contamination during the process of welding.
-The electric current from tungsten electrode creates fewer fumes and sparks; therefore, the weld is cleaner than MIG cleaning.
+The tungsten electrode is utilized to reduce contamination during the process of welding.
+The electric current from the tungsten electrode creates fewer fumes and sparks; therefore, the weld is cleaner than MIG cleaning.
 Because contamination is low, the welding precision is also high.
-Nevertheless, the complexity of the process of welding and cost are the main drawbacks in TIG welding against MIG welding where the welder needs to be proficient.
+Nevertheless, the complexity of the welding process and cost are the main drawbacks in TIG welding against MIG welding, where the welder needs to be proficient.
 The setup also requires more effort and time than MIG welding.

 What is the Difference Between Mig and Tig Welding?

-- The electrode used in MIG welding is the same metal undergoing weld while the tungsten electrode is used in TIG welding.
+- The electrode used in MIG welding is the same metal undergoing welding, while the tungsten electrode is used in TIG welding.

-- Electrodes of MIG welding are consumable and act as filler, while the TIG electrodes are non-consumable and the filler needs to come from the external side.
+- Electrodes of MIG welding are consumable and act as fillers, while the TIG electrodes are non-consumable, and the filler needs to come from the external side.

-- MIG welding is employed for alloys that are non-ferrous but can be employed for steel welding while TIG welding can be utilized for other metals.
+- MIG welding is employed for non-ferrous alloys but can be used for steel welding, while TIG welding can be utilized for other metals.

 - TIG welding needs more practice than MIG because of tighter tolerances and complexity to be maintained, while MIG welding is user-friendly.